Is Motorcycle Coolant the Same as Car Coolant?

 So far, you understand that motorbikes produce heating when riding for a long time.
 Now the question arises, what’s the need for motorcycle coolant?

-When riding for a long time, the piston made from iron produces heat because of friction between the cylinder and piston
+When riding for a long time, the piston made from iron produces heat because of friction between the cylinder and the piston

 And metal has expansion properties causing the metal to expand when overheated.
 So in this sense, the piston became expanded, causing more friction which ultimately malfunctioned the engine.